PhaserEditor2D/PhaserEditor2D-v3-docs/workbench/inspector-view.rst

 The |InspectorView|_ shows the properties of the objects selected in the active view or editor.

-The properties are grouped in sections.
+The properties are grouped into sections.
 The sections can be collapsed/expanded.

 In addition to common properties, a section can display preview images or buttons to apply certain operations to the selected objects.